ndeltortoiii/claude-code/crystal/AI Assistant: Meeting Scheduler/README.md

 ❌ **Misses**: "Would love to connect" (no keywords matched) ❌ **False positive**: "The meeting was great!" (has keyword but no "?")

-## Upgrading to Phase 2

-For more accurate AI-based detection, see the `phase-2-ai` folder which uses Claude API.

-**Phase 2 improvements**:
-- ~95% accuracy vs ~60% in Phase 1
-- Catches subtle requests
-- Confidence scoring
-- Reduces false positives

 ## Files

 ```